12 Tips for Sticking to Your Debt Payoff Plan

 Every once in awhile, compare your current debt balances to your starting balance to see how much debt you've paid off so far.
 Don't beat yourself up if you're not where you thought you would be.
 Instead, celebrate whatever progress you've made and stay committed to continuing your debt journey.

 Once you've set an amount to pay each month, stick to it, but, whenever you can pay more, do so.
 For example, if you receive a bonus from your job, a tax refund, or an unexpected windfall, put some or all of it toward your debt.
 You can also intentionally come up with extra money for your debt by cutting expenses, taking on a second job, or generating side income from a hobby or business.
 Seeing your debt balances drop will keep you motivated toward paying off your debt.

 5. Don't Be Derailed by Setbacks

 Many people start blogs and social media pages to share their debt journey, to keep themselves accountable, and to join a community of other people who are also working to pay off their debts.
-Another benefit of blogging your debt journey: you can generate income, for example with advertisements or sponsored posts, that you can use to put toward your debt.
+Another benefit of blogging your debt journey is that you can generate income, for example, with advertisements or sponsored posts, and that money can be put toward your debt.

-For example, search debt related hashtags, like "#debtjourney" or "debtfree", on Instagram and you'll find posts from people who are all working towards paying off their debt.
+Search debt-related hashtags like "#debtjourney" or "#debtfree" on Instagram and you'll find posts from people who are all working toward paying off their debt.
 You can join in the conversation by sharing your own debt payment, progress, and tips you've found helpful for sticking to your debt plan.